microsoft/promptflow/docs/how-to-guides/develop-a-tool/customize_an_llm_tool.md

     @tool
+    def my_tool(
+        connection: CustomConnection,
+        endpoint_name: str,
+        api: str,
+        temperature: float,
+        prompt: PromptTemplate,
+        **kwargs
-    def my_tool(connection: CustomConnection, prompt: PromptTemplate, **kwargs) -> str:
+    ) -> str:
-        # Customize your own code to use the connection and prompt here.
+        # Replace with your tool code, customise your own code to handle and use the prompt here.
+        # Usually connection contains configs to connect to an API.
+        # Not all tools need a connection.
+You can remove it if you don't need it.
         rendered_prompt = Template(prompt, trim_blocks=True, keep_trailing_newline=True).render(**kwargs)
         return rendered_prompt
     ```